jkotan/frappy/doc/source/tutorial_helevel.rst

         identification = [('cid', r'CCU4.*')]

+    # inheriting the HasIodev mixin creates us a private attribute *_iodev*
-    # inheriting HasIO allows us to use the communicate method for talking with the hardware
+    # for talking with the hardware
-    # 'Readable' as base class defines the value and status parameters
+    # Readable as a base class defines the value and status parameters
-    class HeLevel(HasIO, Readable):
+    class HeLevel(HasIodev, Readable):
         """He Level channel of CCU4"""

-        # define the communication class for automatic creation of the IO module
+        # define the communication class to create the IO module
-        ioClass = CCU4IO
+        iodevClass = CCU4IO

         # define or alter the parameters
         # as Readable.value exists already, we give only the modified property 'unit'